google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

     </fancy-tabs>

-And if you're wondering, the composed tree looks something like this:
+And if you're wondering, the flattened tree looks something like this:

     <fancy-tabs>